jaredly/geometricart/Roadmap.md

+Nowww what if we make history actually persist so then we can play with it.

+Ok next up, we want `preview` type updates.

+#

 yo so working with these update builders is so fun. i dunno if it's too much magic, but I'm loving it.